mrdrivingduck/notes/LaTeX/LaTeX beamer.md

 ## About

-beamer is a LaTeX class for producing presentations and slides. - https://github.com/josephwright/beamer
+[Beamer](https://github.com/josephwright/beamer) is a LaTeX class for producing presentations and slides.

 > The beamer LATEX class can be used for producing slides.
 The class works in both PostScript and direct PDF output modes, using the [pgf](https://ctan.org/pkg/pgf) graphics system for visual effects.
 >